microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

         DEFINE STANDALONEMM_CRYPTO_ARCH     = NONE
     ```

-    The above example is for a standard intel platform, and the service levels or flavors available.
+    The above example is for a standard Intel platform and the service levels or flavors available.

-    All these DEFINE statements are required but if you set them to NONE you do not need to include the crypto arch
-    for that module type.
+    This example shows all of the `DEFINE` options available with common values selected for those options. **ThiS
+    example cannot be copied as-is.
+You must evaluate the crypto services and architecture for your platform and
+    replace the values above with the proper selection.**

 3. Add the DSC include